 The management was also looking for additional financing options to increase the Group's liquidity headroom.
-The negotiations with the lending banks are currently in progress which assuming a signed binding term-sheet will result that the existing EUR 45 million credit facility will be prolonged till 31

-March 2021 (important to note that bank loan moratorium mentioned above guarantees standstill for overdraft facilities till end of 2020 anyway) and an additional EUR 15 million overdraft facility can be draw down by the Group.
-The majority owner of the Group, Mid Europa Partners has also agreed to provide a loan of EUR 5 million to further enhance the liquidity position of the Group.
+The negotiations with the lending banks are currently in progress which assuming a signed binding term-sheet will result that the existing EUR 45 million credit facility will be prolonged till 31 March 2021 (important to note that bank loan moratorium mentioned above guarantees standstill for overdraft facilities till end of 2020 anyway) and an additional EUR 15 million overdraft facility can be draw down by the Group.
+The majority owner of the Group, Mid Europa Partners has also agreed to provide a loan of EUR 5 million to further enhance the liquidity position of the Group subject to the signed binding term-sheet by the financing banks mentioned above.
 The management also elaborated some other alternatives and is confident that these actions will increase the Group's liquidity headroom significantly.